 Bowie’s innovative, pioneering and daring work of the 1970s set the foundations of what was to come in the future.
 During his lifetime it is estimated that Bowie’s record sales reach in excess of 140 million albums sold worldwide, a figure that makes him one of the world’s best-selling artists.

 While his artistry endeared him to fans and musicians alike, it was Bowie’s all-encompassing personality that connected him to people around the globe.
-With close ties to rock royalty like Lou Reed, Iggy Pop and Bob Dylan, Bowie was also known to be part of the iconic Andy Warhol Factory movement in New York and collaborated with an endless list
+With close ties to rock royalty like Lou Reed, Iggy Pop and Bob Dylan, Bowie was also known to be part of the iconic Andy Warhol Factory movement in New York and collaborated with an endless list if iconic names.

 An infamous partier in his early years, below you’ll find a selection of Polaroid images taken by the likes of Warhol, Linda McCartney and more: